 Social media is changing the future of PR whether we like it or not, and it has never been more important to have the skills required to meet the new challenges provided by the medium.

-However, the 2016 Digital PR and Communications report by the PRCA found that 53% of agency staff said they required more training in digital/social media.
+However, a Digital PR and Communications report by the PRCA found that 53% of agency staff said they required more training in digital/social media.

-Having an understanding of social media, SEO, and digital content creation are essential for improving your employability, future-proofing your career, and the maximising the success of client PR campaigns.
+Having an understanding of social media, SEO, and digital content creation are essential for improving your employability, future-proofing your career, and the maximizing the success of client PR campaigns.

 Now you’ve read about the ways in which social media is shaping PR, do you have any other examples you’d like to share or favourite emerging trends?
 Let us know in the comments below!